Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Abstract

 \section{Abstract}

-This paper presents new econometric tools to unpack the treatment effect heterogeneity of punishing misdemeanor offenses on time-to-recidivism.
-We show how one can identify, estimate, and make inferences on the distributional, quantile, and average marginal treatment effects in setups where the treatment selection is endogenous and the outcome of interest, usually a duration variable, is potentially right-censored.
-We explore our proposed econometric methodology to evaluate the effect of fines and community service sentences as a form of punishment on time-to-recidivism in the State of São Paulo, Brazil, between 2010 and 2019, leveraging the as-if random assignment of judges to cases.
-Our results highlight substantial treatment effect heterogeneity that other tools are not meant to capture.
-For instance, we find that people whom most judges would punish take longer to recidivate as a consequence of the punishment, while people who would be punished only by strict judges recidivate at an earlier date than if they were not punished.
-This result suggests that designing sentencing guidelines that encourage strict judges to become more lenient could reduce recidivism.
+We identify the distributional and quantile marginal treatment effect functions when the outcome is right-censored.
+Our method requires a conditionally exogenous instrument and random censoring.
+We propose asymptotically consistent semi-parametric estimators and valid inferential procedures for the target functions.
+To illustrate, we evaluate the effect of alternative sentences (fines and community service vs. no punishment) on recidivism in Brazil.
+Our results highlight substantial treatment effect heterogeneity: we find that people whom most judges would punish take longer to recidivate, while people who would be punished only by strict judges recidivate at an earlier date than if they were not punished.

 {\textbf{Keywords:} Duration Outcomes, Instrumental Variable, Alternative Sentences, Recidivism}

 {\textbf{JEL Codes:} C24, C31, C36, C41, K42}